Mainline DHT

 Mainline DHT is the name given to the Kademlia-based distributed hash table (DHT) used by BitTorrent clients to find peers via the BitTorrent protocol.
 The idea of using a DHT for distributed tracking in BitTorrent was first implemented in Azureus 2.3.0.0 (now known as Vuze) in May 2005, from which it gained significant popularity.
 Unrelated but around the same time, BitTorrent, Inc. released a similar DHT into their client called Mainline DHT, and thus popularized the use of distributed tracking in the BitTorrent protocol.
 Measurement showed that by 2013, the concurrent number of users of Mainline DHT is from 16 million to 28 million, with intra-day changes of at least 10 million.

 Description

 Mainline DHT is based on the popular Kademlia DHT design.
-Previous to usage of a DHT for distributing peers, trackers were the only method of finding peers.
+Prior to usage of a DHT for distributing peers, trackers were the only method of finding peers.
 The key feature of using the DHT over trackers is that the decentralized approach favours the nature of the BitTorrent protocol.
 The DHT operates by distributing lists of peers identified by the SHA-1 hash of the torrent.

+Each client randomly selects a 160-bit node ID, and the distance between nodes is calculated by the XOR of their IDs.
+Mainline DHT uses k-buckets to track known nodes.

+To download a file, a client first queries its k-buckets for nodes closest to the torrent's info_hash.
+It connects to these nodes to find peers.
+If peers are found, the client downloads the file from multiple sources, similar to the standard BitTorrent protocol.